Climate change is one of the biggest threats to nature.

-- mandated minimum recycled content in plastic goods
+- Mandated minimum recycled content in plastic goods.

 Avoided impacts are related to the avoidance of emissions from the production of virgin commodities through a circular economy.

-Steel world average emissions are 1850 kg per tonne of steel, for example.
+As stated above, steel world average emissions are 1850 kg per tonne of steel, for example.
 When recycled sources are used, this becomes 530kg.
 When re-used sources are used, this cost drops to just 15kg.

 The key issues in all three areas relate to the implementation of circular economy principles and the waste management framework.
 We must use less, and re-use and recycle more.

-Product must be better designed.
+Products must be better designed.
 And producers must take responsibility for the consumption and provenance of the resources used in their creation, and the impact of these products over their lifetimes.

-he recycling and waste management sector has reduced its GHG emissions by 46% since 1990.
+The recycling and waste management sector has reduced its GHG emissions by 46% since 1990.

 The UK waste management and recycling sector recently announced plans to invest £10 billon of new money in recycling infrastructure to drive up recycling rates and cut down waste.